ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 Adding note logic is not done yet.

+## Install

+Just download the source as ZIP, change file extension from "zip" to "xrnx" and drag and drop it onto renoise.

 ## How to use it

 * Right click on a track in pattern editor and select "Edit with Pianoroll ..."